micanogueira/micanogueira.github.io/content/timeline/Second_degree_TUM.md

   name: "Micaelle Nogueira"
 date: 2021-10-01
 title: Admitted to the Technical University of Munich
-subtitle: Out 2021 - Present
+subtitle: Out 2021 - Aug 2025
-eventName: Pursuing a second undergraduate degree, one with a specialization in technology
+eventName: B.Sc. in Management & Technology with a specialization in Computer Engineering
 eventLocation: Germany
 ---